 Meet Huggy.
-He is our mascot and is here to remind us to give HUGS NOT HITS!
+He is our mascot and is here to remind us to give GIVE A CHILD A HUG!

 The idea of the mascot Huggy, and Hugs not Hits, came in 2013 from a parent leadership training (PLTI) I was taking.
 The Sunny Hook school shooting happened during this time, right in the home-base for PLTI , Connecticut.
-Even though the shooting happened two thousand miles away from me, this tragedy hit closer to home than any of the other shootings.
+Even though the shooting happened two thousand miles away, this tragedy hit closer to home than any of the other shootings.